Interesting times for particle physics

 To the extent that there is a theme to my research, it would be the use of effective field theory techniques throughout high-energy physics and other fields.
 These techniques permit a general understand of the low-energy (or long-wavelength) behaviour of any physical system.
 They are particularly apt for our present situation in particle physics, where it appears that the energy scale of any unknown physics beyond the Standard Model is high compared to those that are experimentally accessible.
 But part of the beauty of these techniques is that they are also applicable in other areas of physics and so they permit a unified perspective towards theoretical physics as a whole.

-Dark Energy and Supersymmetric Large Extra Dimensions, String Inflation, Quantum Hall Systems and ADS/CFT Duality
+Black Holes and Quantum Information, Dark Energy and Dark Matter, Early-Universe Cosmology, Effective Field Theories, Quantum Hall Systems and ADS/CFT Duality

 I have taught a number of undergraduate courses over the years while at McGill University, though my main offerings have been

 The courses I have been teaching most recently are offered at McMaster University.
 Until recently my main course was

 This is an introductory course on Einstein’s theory of General Relativity, aimed at upper-year physics undergraduates.
 Topics covered include an introduction to differential geometry, special relativity as geometry, gravity in the solar system, black holes, gravitational lensing and cosmology.

 This is an introductory course on subatomic physics, aimed at upper-year physics undergraduates.
 Topics covered include an introduction to nuclear physics, subatomic particles, scattering and decays, relativistic quantum field theory and the Standard Model.

 - Physics 4Q03: Introduction to Quantum Field Theory